YiWanKuai/PSA_YiWanKuai/Docs/DeveloperGuide.md

 # For all moving objects in the stage

-In Update() and FixedUpdate() and LateUpdate(), only do stuff when GameManager.Unpaused() is true. <br>
 To correct angle of movement for ships, multiply movespeed by Axis.axis.

+# UI settings

+ALWAYS set scale mode to "scale with screen size" whenever possible (usually in Canvas for UI elements)

 # UI animations

 Since pause currently sets timescale to 0, animations that should still run when paused need their update mode to be set to unscaled time.

-# How to do things
+# UI popups

+Add the BlankCanvas prefab and the popup object into a GameObject that uses the following code:
+GameObject newCanvas = Instantiate(canvas) as GameObject; <br>
+GameObject createImage = Instantiate(popup) as GameObject; <br>
+createImage.transform.SetParent(newCanvas.transform, false);

+# Triggering events on touch

 To make something respond to a touch, you can add an Event Trigger or a Button component.
 Using Event Trigger, add a New Event Type, select the current object you want to call a function on, then choose a function to call from the scripts in the object.
 Note that the function to be called must be public. <br>
-ALWAYS set scale mode to "scale with screen size" whenever possible (usually in Canvas for UI elements)

 # Audio